The Foundation

 KEY OBJECTIVES

-• A patient-centric health care model that aims to provide access to affordable, uniform, high-quality care
+• A patient-centric healthcare model that aims to provide access to affordable, uniform, high-quality care

 • Take healthcare closer to the patient’s home.
 Tiered delivery of cancer care to ensure availability of care at every level